FrankWorldview/blockchain/lecture/03_Data_Types.md

 ## Summary

-- Value types are copied
+- Value types are always copied
-- Whether reference types are copied depends on data location
+- Reference types may share or copy data depending on location
 - storage → persistent, shared data
 - memory → temporary (may be shared or copied)
 - calldata → read-only input data

+> Value types are always copied.
+> Reference types may share or copy data depending on location.